- Entertainment and Media

 Whereas there's friction between the two at first, they begin to fall in love as they unravel the jungle secret that may lead to a cure for cancer.
 But they must hurry since the area they're working in is about to be bulldozed by local ranching overlords, possibly destroying the cancer cure they believe is hidden in the jungle.

-Memorable for it's breath-taking jungle cinematography, Connery banked a cool $10 million for the role, and Bracco turned down an offer to play Catwoman in 1992's Batman Returns in order to do this film with Connery.
+Memorable for it's breath-taking jungle cinematography, Connery banked a cool $10 million for the role, and Bracco turned down an offer to play Catwoman in the 1992 Batman Returns film in order to do this film with Connery.
 However, this movie was not one of Connery's bigger hits, earning only $40 million at the box office after costing $45 million to make.

 5. The Wind and The Lion